ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/builtins/_includes/basic/random.md

 * If Random is called again within a **same query** and with a same set of arguments, the same set of random numbers is returned.
 Keep in mind that we mean the arguments themselves (i.e., the text between parentheses) rather than their values.
 * Calling of Random with the same set of arguments in **different queries** returns different sets of random numbers.

+{% note warning %}

+If Random is used in [named expressions](../../../syntax/expressions.md#named-nodes), its one-time calculation is not guaranteed.
+Depending on the optimizers and runtime environment, it can be counted both once and multiple times.
+To make sure it's only counted once, materialize a named expression into a table.

+{% endnote %}

 Use cases:

 * `SELECT RANDOM(1);`: Get one random value for the entire query and use it multiple times (to get multiple random values, you can pass various constants of any type).